Exclusive: U.S. states to expand generic drug price-fixing suit - sources

-WASHINGTON (Reuters) - Forty-six U.S. state attorneys general will seek to expand a lawsuit alleging price fixing of generic drugs to 18 companies and 15 medicines on Tuesday, including Novartis AG’s (NOVN.S) generic unit Sandoz and India-based Sun Pharmaceutical Industries Ltd (SUN.NS), people familiar with the matter said.
+WASHINGTON (Reuters) - Forty-six U.S. state attorneys general will seek to expand a lawsuit alleging price fixing of generic drugs to 18 companies and 15 medicines on Tuesday, including Novartis AG’s generic unit Sandoz and India-based Sun Pharmaceutical Industries Ltd, people familiar with the matter said.

 The original complaint, being litigated in federal court in Pennsylvania, describes an industry-wide conspiracy in which companies divide up the market as a way to push up prices.

-In the amended complaint, the number of generic drug manufacturers named goes from six to 18, including Endo International PLC’s (ENDP.O) unit Par Pharmaceutical, Dr. Reddy’s Laboratories, Apotex, Glenmark Generics Ltd (GGLN.NS) and Lannett Company Inc (LCI.N), the sources said.
+In the amended complaint, the number of generic drug manufacturers named goes from six to 18, including Endo International PLC’s unit Par Pharmaceutical, Dr. Reddy’s Laboratories, Apotex, Glenmark Generics Ltd and Lannett Company Inc, the sources said.

 Big players in the multi-billion dollar generic drug industry stand accused of conspiring to boost prices in a marketplace in which consumers assume they are buying lower-priced versions of widely used drugs.